MertYksl03/snake/README.md

 - Snake grows longer every time it eats food.
 - The game ends if the snake collides with the wall or itself.
 - Different game modes:
 -    Random mod
--   wall enabled
+-    Walls enabled
--   no walls
+-    No walls

 ## 💻 Technologies Used
 - **C** programming language